lakshya1230/lakshya1230.github.io/_news/announcement_0.md

 ---
 layout: post
-date: 2023-09-26 16:11:00-0400
+date: 2023-07-10 16:11:00-0400
 inline: true
 ---

-Joined the University of Chicago as a PhD student in Computer Science.
-Yess
+Joined as a Software Engineer at Enphase Energy in Bangalore, India